JefGrailet/WISE/README.md

 **`WISE` has been expanded into a new tool: [`SAGE`](https://github.com/JefGrailet/SAGE).
 Future updates of `WISE` will therefore mostly consist of minor fixes and adjustements that will also be applied to `SAGE`.**

 It's worth noting that `WISE` is coded such that it can run on any machine, and in particular old environments.
-Indeed, `WISE` has been deployed almost exclusively on the PlanetLab testbed (which will be shut down at the end of May 2020, [as explained here](https://www.systemsapproach.org/blog/its-been-a-fun-ride)), where a lot of machines used to be 32-bit systems running with [Fedora 8](https://en.wikipedia.org/wiki/Fedora_(operating_system)).
-This is why it is still designed to be a 32-bit application and why it doesn't use features from newer C++ versions.
+Indeed, `WISE` has been deployed almost exclusively on the PlanetLab testbed (which will be shut down during 2020, [as explained here](https://www.systemsapproach.org/blog/its-been-a-fun-ride)), where a lot of machines used to be 32-bit systems running with [Fedora 8](https://en.wikipedia.org/wiki/Fedora_(operating_system)).
+This is why it is still designed to be a 32-bit application and why it doesn't use features from C++11 and onwards.

 ## Publications